Quebecca/qc_comments/README.md

     }

 #### Spam shield
-The extension cames also with a spam shield with three protections :
+The extension comes also with a spam shield with three protections :

 * Honeypot check